openvinotoolkit/nncf/docs/compression_algorithms/BlockFloatingPoint.md

 1. Exponent bits
 1. Mantissa bits

-A block consists of 1 exponent and n "blocksize" mantissas.
+A block consists of 1 exponent and "blocksize" mantissas.
 Unlike normal floating point representation, there is no implicit 1 bit  used in block floating point representation because each mantissa is not normalised as a result of using the shared exponent.

 #### BFP Format Calculation
 [Block floating point](https://en.wikipedia.org/wiki/Block_floating_point) on a target platform performs floating point dot product operations by: